awslabs/s3-connector-for-pytorch/README.md

 pip install s3torchconnector
 ```

-Amazon S3 Connector for PyTorch supports pre-build wheels via Pip only for Linux and MacOS for now.
+Amazon S3 Connector for PyTorch supports pre-built wheels via Pip only for Linux and MacOS for now.
 For other platforms,
-see [DEVELOPMENT](DEVELOPMENT.md) for build instructions.
+see [DEVELOPMENT](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/DEVELOPMENT.md) for build instructions.

 ### Configuration

 To use `s3torchconnector`, AWS credentials must be provided through one of the following methods:

-- If you are using this library on an EC2 instance, specify an IAM role and then give the EC2 instance access to
+- **EC2 Instance Role**: If you are using this library on an EC2 instance, specify an IAM role and then give the EC2 instance access to that role.
-that role.
-- Install and configure [`awscli`](https://aws.amazon.com/cli/) and run `aws configure`.
+- **AWS CLI**: Install and configure [`awscli`](https://aws.amazon.com/cli/) and run `aws configure`.
-- Set credentials in the AWS credentials profile file on the local system, located at: `~/.aws/credentials`
-on Unix or macOS.
+- **AWS Credential Files**: Set credentials in the AWS credentials profile file on the local system, located at: `~/.aws/credentials` on Unix or macOS.
-- Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+- **Environment Variables**: Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

+To use a specific AWS profile configured in `~/.aws/config` and `~/.aws/credentials`, you can either:

+- Set environment variable `AWS_PROFILE=custom-profile`, or
-- Pass the name of the desired profile that you have configured in `~/.aws/config` and `~/.aws/credentials` to the `S3ClientConfig` object.
+- Pass the profile name to the `S3ClientConfig` object, e.g. `S3ClientConfig(profile="custom-profile")`.

+For a more detailed configuration guide, see [AWS CLI docs](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).

 ### Examples

 [API docs](http://awslabs.github.io/s3-connector-for-pytorch) are showing API of the public components.
-End to end example of how to use `s3torchconnector` can be found under the [examples](examples) directory.
+End to end example of how to use `s3torchconnector` can be found under the [examples](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/examples) directory.

 #### Sample Examples